IgniteUI/indigo-design-docfx/en/style/colors.md

     <img class="responsive-img" src="../images/colors_custom7.png" srcset="../images/colors_custom7@2x.png 2x"/>

-2. Then, in the `Libraries` panel click on the `+` icon to the right of `Colors` to create the style and give it an appropriate name.
+2. Then, in the `Libraries` panel, click on the `+` icon to the right of `Colors` to create the style and give it an appropriate name.

     <img class="responsive-img" src="../images/colors_custom8.png" srcset="../images/colors_custom8@2x.png 2x"/>